Biography

 Tetzlaff Quartet

-The quartet’s first recording with music by Schönberg and Sibelius, was released by CAvi-music in 2010, the second recording with music by Berg and Mendelssohn received the prestigious “Diapason d’or” in 2015.
-In 2017 Ondine released a CD with music by Haydn and Schubert, followed in 2020 by a CD with two of the late string quartets of Beethoven.
+The quartet’s first recording with music by Schönberg and Sibelius, was released by CAvi-music in 2010, followed in 2013 by a recording of works by Berg and Mendelssohn, which received the prestigious ‘Diapasond’or’.
+In 2017, Ondine released a recording of music by Haydn and Schubert and, in 2020, a recording of two of Beethoven’s late string quartets.

 Christian Tetzlaff, violin